herrbischoff/trackers/README.md

 get help.
 There are people who will support your decision and life is better on the other side.

+The latest addition being a telemetry list extracted directly from local networks that monitor excessive requests to certain domains.
+Those are almost always telemetry services ran by vendors.
+If you just want to use those and skip the more aggressive approach, feel free to do so.

 ## Raw URLs for Direct Import:

 ### Trackers